Our Mission Statement:

 History and Creation of FAN:

-In the fall of 2007, there was a gathering in Baltimore of approximately 150 Franciscans of every different stripe from across the country, including leaders from all three orders as well as leaders from the Anglican Franciscans and the Ecumenical Franciscans.
-As a result of this retreat, there emerged the hope for a new collective identity, one that would be responsive to today’s social crises.
-At this gathering FAN was created.
+In the fall of 2007, there was a gathering in Baltimore of approximately 150 Franciscans from across the country representing all the different branches of the Franciscan Family, including leaders from all three orders as well as leaders from the Episcopal Franciscans and the Ecumenical Franciscans.
+As a result of this retreat, there emerged the goal for a new collective identity, one that would be responsive to today’s social crises.
+At this gathering the Franciscan Action NEtwork (FAN) was created.
 Built to “faithfully represent our steering committee, our Franciscan institutional members and our many new individual members—both religious and secular—in one way: the propagation of a restorative course of action for our culture through intelligent advocacy.
 This civic action we call advocacy is rooted in the spiritual strength of an eight hundred year old faith tradition that obligates us.”
 The years 2008-2009 were primarily used to organize FAN.
 An advisory/action committee was created with representatives from all branches of the Franciscan family and all geographic regions.
 Bylaws and Articles of incorporation were written, a board of directors was established and FAN received its 501 (C) (3) status.
 Russ served as intern director until a permanent director could be hired.
 Father Larry Janezic was hired in 2009.
 In 2010, Patrick Carolan came on board as the executive director and still holds that position.
 Margaret Mary served as the first president of the board until 2013 when she stepped down and was replaced by fellow Allegany Franciscan Sister Margaret Magee.

 Since the early days, FAN has grown into a well-established organization in Washington, DC.
 Recognized as a lead organization on several issues, FAN has expanded our staff to include directors of advocacy and campaigns as well as retaining an office manager and communications coordinator.
 Membership has expanded to 50 member institutions.
 With their support, along with various grants and other outside funding, we continue to build our advocacy efforts within our core issues as established at our founding.
 By partnering with other organizations, we have become a dependable Franciscan voice for justice both in D.C. and beyond.